Where Should I Spend Shabbat?

 Natural Pantry Store In Anchorage

-Natural Pantry is an excellent natural-foods supermarket in Anchorage with a kosher foods section, and just a 10-minute walk from the synagogue and Residence Inn l (3801 Old Seward Hwy, near the intersection of Old Seward Ave. and 36th Ave).
+Natural Pantry is an excellent natural-foods supermarket in Anchorage with a kosher foods section, and just a 15-minute walk from the synagogue and Residence Inn.
+(3680 Barrow St, Anchorage, just off of 36th).

 Natural Pantry provides a great kosher service: You can pick up microwavable, frozen kosher dinners and a disposable Styrofoam cooler to take to Denali or other spots where it's easy to warm up meals.
 Call ahead (907-770-1444) to speak with Vicki, Natural Pantry's owner.
 She'll tell you what's available, and set things aside for you.
 In addition to frozen dinners, Natural Pantry usually carries: